-A cover may have been placed in your coach for cover around water pump to protect pump and it's components, but not a code requirement.
-To gain access to this area requires removal of 2 to 4 screws holding the cover, against walls.
+A cover may have been placed in your coach around the water pump to protect pump and it's components, but not a code requirement.
+To gain access to this area requires removal of 2 to 4 screws holding the cover against walls and floor.